 - Treat correctional staff with respect.

-- Do not bring anything into the visiting room to give to the offender.
-Offenders are not permitted to take anything from the visiting area.
+- Do not bring anything into the visiting room to give to the individual.
+Incarcerated individuals are not permitted to take anything from the visiting area.